tdh8316/triangler/README.md

 The `POISSON_DISK` option is extremely slow, while it can provide the best result.

-It takes a minimum of 5 seconds (1000 points) to a maximum of 3 minutes (50000 points and poisson disk sampling).
+It takes a minimum of 5 seconds (1000 points and threshold sampling) to a maximum of 3 minutes (50000 points and poisson disk sampling).

 ## Interfaces
 Currently, `Triangler` is a command-line tool.